Domestic violence survivor: ‘Standing stronger than ever’

 “I have faith in you like you had faith in me, so thank you very much,” said Rickert.

-The center told the group they turn between thirty to forty women and children away from their shelter each month.
-They say through events like today’s hopefully that can change, in time.
+The center told the group they turn between 30 to 40 women and children away from their shelter each month.
+They say through events like today’s hopefully that can change in time.